s-henney/argocd-demo/README.md

 ## Update a Deployment

 1. Open the file `frontend/deployment.yml`
-2. Comment out line 35 and uncomment line 36.
+2. Comment out line 35 and uncomment the correct line for your machine:
+    - Local m1 mac: `green.2`
+    - Everything else: `green.2.amd64`uncomment line 36.

 This will modify which image the deployment is pointing to.

 3. Push the change to your repository.
+    1. `git commit -a -m "update frontend image"`
+    2. `git push`
 4. Wait for argocd to sync it or force a sync by clicking the `refresh` or `sync` buttons in the UI.
+5. You will likely need to restart your port forwarding.
-5. Navigate to the website to see the changes!
+6. Navigate to the website to see the changes!
 Note you may need to hard refresh your browser to clear any cache.

 ## Rollback the deployment